SomeWeekendReading/someweekendreading.github.io/_posts/2025-02-11-cybertruck-vs-pinto.md

 ## The Weekend Conclusion

-Look, it's inescapable: the Cybertruck is a _greater danger of fire death_ than the infamous Ford Pinto.
-There's no doubt the effect is real, and large.
+Look, it's inescapable: the Cybertruck is a _greater danger of fire death_ than the infamous Ford Pinto:
+- There is no doubt the effect is _real._
+- There is no doubt the effect is _large._

 The last time this happened (the Pinto) there were regulations, there were _criminal_ cases, and the cars were forcibly changed against the will of the manufacturer.
-Will we do the same against today's Neo-Gilded Age billionaires?
+Will we do the same against today's New Gilded Age billionaires?

 If not, I suppose tumbrels are always a possibility.